visualizor/GH_Eto/README.md

 #### Fixed Interface
 For simplicity in working with Grasshopper's data flow model, Synapse components were created to never be edited while they are shown.
 Each time the "S" is toggled to `true` on the `SynapseWindow`, a new `Eto.Forms.Form` is painted.
 If certain controls must be edited, the window should be closed first.
 Therefore controls cannot be modified dynamically while the GUI is in use.

 *v0.3 onwards, there is an option to enable live property edit in the context menu of `SWindow` component.
 However edits through "P" and "V" parameters will trigger a window re-instantiation.
-Use `ValueOverride` if you wish to dynamically change control values.*
+Use `ValueOverride` if you wish to dynamically change control values (only a few component can be altered this way).*
 ## FAQs
 #### Why are controls disappearing in the GUI?
 This is likely due to changing parameters on the Grasshopper component.
 Once a Synapse window is shown, controls upstream often cannot be updated without re-launching new windows.